Severson-Group/eMach/docs/source/general_analyzers/thermal_res_net_analyzer.rst

 Thermal Resistance Network Analyzer
 #######################################

 This analyzer is designed to solve steady state temperature distribution problems for thermal resistance networks.
+The analyzer resides in the `mach_eval.analyzers.general.thermal_stator` module.

 Model Background